Kipok/NeMo-Skills/docs/inference.md

    Make sure to provide the path to the `nemo_model` subfolder if using NeMo models.

-4. Wait until you see "Server is running on" message, then send requests to the server.
+4. Wait until you see "Server is running on" message, then send requests to the server through Python API or by using our [visualization tool](/visualization/Readme.md).

     ```python
     from dataclasses import asdict